-This post is sponsored by Yarnspirations
+Post sponsored by Yarnspirations

 This pattern uses one of my favorite yarns, Bernat Maker Home Dec.
 It’s just one of those yarns that’s easy on the hands and down right nice to work with when it’s a scorcher outside.
 Many bulky weight yarns require a lot of “elbow grease” and this just isn’t one of them.

-About three years ago, I reached out to a dear friend for help.
-At the time I was quite certain that I was either irreversibly indecisive or perhaps a little crazy (neither of which were true).
+I reached out to a dear friend for help.
+I was convinced I was either irreversibly indecisive or maybe a little crazy.
 You see, I found myself bouncing from hobby to hobby, interest to interest.
-I’d learn how to do one thing and as quickly as I picked it up, would put it down and never look back.
-I had convinced myself that I had no clue what I wanted to pursue in my free time and I didn’t know how to change.
+I’d learn how to do one thing and as quickly as I picked it up, would put it down and move on to the next.
+I convinced myself that I had no clue what I wanted to pursue in my free time and I didn’t know how to change.

-The reason I perpetually bounced from hobby to hobby (and probably the reason why I love teaching so much) is because my number one strength is learning.
+The reason I bounced from hobby to hobby (and probably the reason why I love teaching so much) is because my number one strength is learning.

-Since that day I made it a priority to not only recognize that learning is a real strength but also to own it and apply it to make the world a better place.
+Ever since, I’ve made it a priority to not only recognize that learning is a real strength for me but also to own it and apply it to make the world a better place.

 This look is achieved by working five rows, leaving the first and last unworked as you progress.
 Here’s the real genius – the round on top of that uses these unworked stitches as “steps” to finish it off and give it this polished look.
 My mind is flooded with possibilities after learning this!

-If you look at the free pattern from Yarnspirations for this tote, you’ll notice their carry-all is worked in a solid color.
+If you look at the free pattern from Yarnspirations for this tote, you’ll notice their Carry-All is worked in a solid color.
 Don’t get me wrong I adore blue, however, aqua Bernat Maker Home Dec yarn really speaks to me this season!

-Initially, I had planned to work my carry-all using only the aqua colorway but my curiosity struck about halfway through and I reached for the clay colorway to see what it would look like two-toned.
+Initially, I planned to work my carry-all using only the aqua colorway but my curiosity struck about halfway through and I reached for the clay colorway to see what it would look like two-toned.
 I love it!!

 At first, I wasn’t sure how sturdy the handles would be.
 Crochet totes are notorious for sagging when you fill them up and for me, that’s just not practical.
-I filled my Carry-All with two skeins of Bernat Maker Home Dec yarn for these photos, not super heavy but it gave me a good idea how much the handles would stretch.
+I filled my Carry-All with two skeins of Bernat Maker Home Dec yarn for these photos; not super heavy but it gave me a good idea how much the handles would stretch.
 As you can see, it didn’t stretch much.

 Like any yarn, Bernat Maker Home Dec has some stretch to it.
-If you load your Cute Crochet Carry-All with everything under the sun, you can bet the handles will stretch.
-The one thing I am certain of, however, is the durability.
-This yarn is sturdy and, in my experience, holds up to everyday wear.
+If you load your Carry-All with everything under the sun, you can bet the handles will stretch.
+At this point, the bag is still very new to me.
+But the one thing I’m certain of is the durability of the yarn.
+Bernat Maker Home Dec is sturdy and in my experience, holds up to everyday wear.